pixilcode/research.texttotypes.com/content/2025-12-16-asts-and-context.md

 Based on this new perspective, types should get their own node type since their *context* is different.
-This would allow me to develop types more effectively than just trying to make them work with just an identifier.
+This would allow me to develop types more effectively rather than just trying to make them work with just an identifier.

 Anyway, this may seem obvious to some, but it was a pretty